 We keep our caseloads low so that we can focus on each client and give them the individual attention they deserve.
 We love the challenge of complicated cases, and we never back down from a fight.
 That said, we also know how and when to compromise to bring divorce proceedings to a comfortable resolution.

-If you are going through a contested divorce, contact us to schedule a free, no-obligation case evaluation today.
+If you are going through a contested divorce, contact us to schedule a no-obligation case evaluation today.
+Call now at (912) 351-8775.